iTwin/itwinjs-core/ui/appui-abstract/README.md

 ## Description

 The __@itwin/appui-abstract__ package contains abstractions for UI controls, such as toolbars, buttons and menus.
-These abstractions are intended to give developers the skeleton of components that can be used in AppUi without forcing a dependency on React.js.

 ## Documentation